Amazon handing out pink slips as next round of layoffs kicks off

 “Every team has a role to play in finding ways to reduce costs while improving selection, pricing and delivery speeds,” Herrington wrote.
 “I am confident that Amazonians will bring their ownership, innovation and bias for action to this challenge, unlocking even more value for customers.”

-Beth Galetti, head of Amazon’s HR department, told employees that after initial steps, like freezing hiring and offering voluntary release programs to some workers, “further action” was needed.
+Beth Galetti, head of Amazon’s HR department PXT, told employees that after initial steps, like freezing hiring and offering voluntary release programs to some workers, “further action” was needed.

 “The nature of our work in PXT is such that we often need to support employees and customers while being affected by the very same issues affecting those who need our support,” Galetti wrote.
 “It is part of what makes our work meaningful, but there are moments when it is also personally challenging.”